- Bitcoin was launched in 2009 and is the first and highest-valued cryptocurrency.

 On the surface, it sounds risky that anyone can add to the blockchain, but combined with the total public transparency and the obligatory majority verification, this open-source nature actually makes the network more trustworthy.
 You can be sure that every bit of data on the blockchain has been peer-reviewed by thousands of third parties to make sure the encryption patterns are correct and every aspect of the syntax, scripts, and signatures is on the up and up.

 To get a fraudulent transaction verified onto the blockchain, you’d need to control at least 51% of the nodes on the Bitcoin network.
-It’s hard to nail down the exact number of Bitcoin nodes, but analysts estimate the total to be somewhere around 40,000 – 100,000 in 2021.
+It’s hard to nail down the exact number of Bitcoin nodes, but analysts estimate the total to be somewhere around 40,000 – 100,000.
 This number gets a bit bigger every day as more people around the world join the network, making Bitcoin fraud more and more unlikely.

 In the blockchain, buyers and sellers are identified by their bitcoin wallet addresses.
 Your address is an irreversibly encrypted version of your public key, which is an irreversibly encrypted version of your private key.